-Procedures for Filing Complaints on Campus
+Procedures for Filing Complaints of Sexual Violence

-A student, faculty, staff member, or postdoctoral scholar who has experienced sexual violence by a member of the Caltech community is strongly encouraged to file a complaint with the Caltech administration as well as local law enforcement.
-If you would like support and guidance in filing a complaint, please contact the Caltech Center for Diversity, the Staff and Faculty Consultation Center (SFCC), Employee and Organization Development (EOD) in Human Resources, or the chief of security or the director of security operations.
+A student, faculty, staff member, postdoctoral scholar, or other individual participating in any Caltech educational programs or activities who has experienced sexual violence is strongly encouraged to immediately report the incident to Caltech as well as local law enforcement.
+If you would like support and guidance in filing a complaint, please contact the Caltech Center for Diversity, the Staff and Faculty Consultation Center (SFCC), the Title IX Coordinator, one of the undergraduate or graduate Deans, Employee & Organization Development (EOD) in Human Resources, the Chief of Security, the Director of Security Operations, or the Director for Human Resources at JPL.
+Students may also file complaints with the U.S. Department of Education, Office of Civil Rights, which can be reached at (415) 486-5555 or ocr.sanfrancisco@ed.gov or (800) 421-3481 or OCR@ed.gov.

-Protection of the Complainant
+Protection of the Complainant and Respondent